Tony Soprano: Early life

-Tony Soprano was born in 1959 (1955 in The Many Saints of Newark) to Livia and Johnny Soprano.
+Tony Soprano was born in 1959 (1955 in The Many Saints of Newark), the second child and only son of Livia and Johnny Soprano.
 His father was a caporegime in the DiMeo crime family.
 Tony grew up living with his parents and two sisters, Janice and Barbara, in the old First Ward neighborhood of Newark, New Jersey.
-Tony's paternal grandfather, Corrado Soprano, was from Avellino, Italy, and immigrated to the United States in 1911.
+Tony's paternal grandfather, Corrado Soprano, was from Avellino, a city in the Campania region of Southern Italy, and immigrated to the United States in 1911.
 He was a master stonemason who helped to build a church in Tony's old neighborhood.

 In adulthood, Tony recalls how Johnny used Janice as a cover for attending meetings with criminal associates at a children's amusement park, leading him to assume she was his father's favorite child.
 In therapy, when asked to remember happy childhood memories about his mother, Tony struggles to come up with any; he later describes his mother as a cruel, joyless woman who wore his father down "to a little nub" and who seemed to delight in threatening her children.

 Tony has a troubled relationship with Janice, due to her flighty and impulsive nature, which leads to her constantly relying on him for financial and emotional support.
 Their bond is further complicated in adulthood when she murders her boyfriend, Richie Aprile, one of Tony's subordinates, for striking her during a domestic dispute, leading to her calling on Tony for assistance in disposing of his body.

 In high school, Tony met his future wife, Carmela DeAngelis, and became friends with Artie Bucco and Davey Scatino.
 He was also close to his maternal cousin Tony Blundetto.
 Their mutual relatives called them Tony-Uncle-Al and Tony-Uncle-Johnny (after their fathers) to tell them apart, although Tony Soprano and his friends would take to calling Blundetto "Tony B".
 The two Tonys spent summers at the farm of their uncle Pat Blundetto, a former DiMeo soldier allowed to retire from the Mafia due to chronic illness.